NethServer/docs/administrator-manual/en/base_system2.rst

 The administrator can mount new local or remote disks, manage RAID arrays and LVM volumes.

+.. index: SFTP

 .. _ssh-section:

 SSH
 ---

-The :index:`SSH` page displays the number of current SSH connections.
-From this section the administrator can change the OpenSSH listening port, disable root login and password authentication.
+The :menuselection:`System > SSH` page displays the number of current SSH connections.
+From this section the administrator can change the OpenSSH listening port and disable weak ciphers, root login, and password authentication.

-By default, SSH access is limited to ``root`` user and all users inside the designated administrative group (``Domain Admins``).
+By default, SSH and SFTP access is granted to the following groups of administrators:

+* ``root``
+* ``wheel``

+When an account provider is configured, the access is granted to ``domain admins``, too.
+See :ref:`admin-account-section` for details.

-It is possible to selectively grant SSH and :index:`SFTP` access to some groups, while administrators are always granted access to SSH and SFTP.
+It is possible to grant access to normal users and groups with the :guilabel:`Allow SSH/SFTP access` selector.

 The administrator can harden SSH by restricting the usage of weak ciphers, algorythms and macs.
 After enabling the :guilabel:`Disable weak ciphers` option, the host key will change and clients